Real Estate in San Jose, Costa Rica

 "If you are looking for a place to live in San Jose, there are a variety of options available.
 You may choose to find a rental property, such as an apartment or house, through a real estate agency.
 You can also find accommodations in hotels, hostels, and other hospitality services such as Airbnb.
 Additionally, there are a variety of residential communities and gated neighborhoods that offer homes for rent or for purchase.
 No matter what your needs are, you are sure to find a suitable place to live in San Jose," said one person in San Jose, Costa Rica.

 "I just wanted to clear up some of the bad reviews of the other guy who posted before me about San Jose, Costa Rica.
 First of all, if you are planning on moving to Costa Rica for whatever ex-pat experience, if possible, avoid San Jose.
 It is a very crowded, dense little city that is not all that interesting.
 Also, foreigners are more susceptible to theft here.
 That being said, get out of San Jose and live in any of the other great towns all throughout this beautiful country.
 True, transportation can be mediocre (if insisting on travelling budget), but it definately suffices.
-It's a small country and travelling from the Pacific to the Carribean can be done in one long day even on the slowest, cheapest bussed routes available," remarked one foreigner who made the move to San Jose.
+It's a small country and travelling from the Pacific to the Carribean can be done in one long day even on the slowest, cheapest bussed routes available," said one expat who made the move to San Jose.

 What is a typical expat home or apartment like in San Jose?